Original, casual and fun Michelin starred venue within the Atherton Collection serving, with a particular forté for set menus

 Food Grade: 83%

 I’m now very impressed with this place.
 The food was possibly even better on this follow up occasion than the first and I was delighted with the polite service of all the waiting staff – really quite impressive.
 With more of a buzzy atmosphere it was noticeable (to me anyway) that this venue is growing in popularity seen by the bar upstairs was half occupied by people popping in for Michelin starred snacks and nibbles with drinks.
+A great concept in itself.

 The set menu was had on this occasion between the three of us with the exception of the duck fat chips and duck egg starter which was treated in the same was as Heston’s Meat Fruit at Dinner in that amuse bouches are not done at either place, so I preferred to beef it up by treating their star dish as the amuse bouche to share.
 The star of the show foodwise on the set menu for this visit was the pollock with a very subtle soy and giner sauce as well as the supporting puree and jus to accompany the pork main.
 The ham pasta and salmon starters were polished and totally pleasing.
 Both desserts from the set menu were delicately done and the a’la carte dessert of hot white chocolate, vanilla crumble and rhubarb was truly wonderful.